rpillai93/pillai_physics_engine/README.md

 5. Run Visual Studio -> Open a project or solution
 6. Inside of the "_build" folder, run the "PhysicsEngine.sln" solution file.
 7. Once the project opens up, build on Release / Debug (x64)

+Wait for the project to finish building, it might take a while when building the first time.